A weighted FDR procedure under discrete and heterogeneous null distributions: Two applications to multiple testing with discrete data

 \subsection{Application to drug safety study}

-The drug safety study we explore aims to assess if a drug is associated with amnesia.
+The drug safety study aims to assess if a drug is associated with amnesia.
 The data set, available from \cite{Heller:2012}, records the number of amnesia cases and the total number of adverse events for each of the 2466 drugs.
 Among the total of 686911 reported adverse events, 2051 involves amnesia cases.
 For each drug, the null hypothesis is that the drug is not associated with amnesia, and there are $2466$ null hypotheses to test simultaneously.
-The null hypothesis for drug $i$ will be tested by Fisher's exact test (EFT) based on \autoref{tdrug}.
-For this study, it is known that the number of drugs that are associated with amnesia is small, i.e., the proportion $\pi_0$ of true null hypotheses is close to $1$.
+The null hypothesis for drug $i$ will be tested by FET based on \autoref{tdrug}.
+For this study, it is known that the number of drugs that are associated with amnesia is small, i.e., the proportion $\pi_{0}$ of true null hypotheses is close to $1$.

 This data set has been analyzed by \cite{Heller:2012} using one-sided p-values of FETs and their FDR procedures.
 Here we re-analyze it using two-sided p-values of FETs and the wFDR procedure.
-The estimator $\hat{\pi}_0^G$ and $\hat{\pi}_{0}^{\ast}$ are respectively $0.9799535$ and $0.9762006$.
-At an FDR level of $\alpha=0.05$, the wFDR procedure based on $3$ groups finds $39$ drugs to be associated with amnesia, the adaptive BHH procedure $43$, and the BH procedure $36$.
-In this application, the wFDR procedure is less powerful than the adaptive BHH procedure since the proportion $\pi_0$ is very close $1$.
-This is consistent with our finding from the simulation study in \autoref{Sec:EmpiricalStudy}.
+From \cite{chavant2011}, we know that Benzodiazepines and anticholinergic drugs are often responsible for amnesia.
+Based on this information, the wFDR procedure partitions the hypotheses into $3$ groups, reflecting the side effects of the two known types of drugs and that of the rest in the data.

-Since the wFDR procedure employs weights and re-ranks p-values, it may claim a different set of drugs to be associated with amnesia than that found by the BH procedure or the adaptive BHH procedure.
+The groupwise proportions are estimated to be $1$, $1$ and $0.98650$, which is consistent with the fact that only few of the drugs might be associated with amnesia.
+At an FDR level of $\alpha=0.05$, the wFDR procedure finds $39$ drugs to be associated with amnesia, the adaptive BH procedure $36$, and the BH procedure $36$.
+Since the wFDR procedure employs weights and re-ranks p-values, it may claim a different set of drugs to be associated with amnesia than that found by the BH procedure.
 In fact, $37$ of the drugs found by the wFDR procedure are different than those found by the BH procedure.
-However, the set of drugs found by the BH procedure is always a subset of that found by the adaptive BHH procedure since the latter scales the p-values without re-ranking them.